guildai/guild.ai/pages/docs/reference/guild-file.md

 ### Examples

-Operation that can train one of two model versions, defaulting to '1':
+Operation that can train one of two model versions (default is `1`):

 ``` yaml
 model: my-model